 Two-Stage Gas Furnaces - Tips for Buyers - The Payoff

-The PSC motor is a standard motor that has two windings inside of it.
+The PSC motor is a standard motor that has two or more windings inside of it.
 One for low speed and one for high speed.
 The low speed is used when the furnace is in low fire.
 The high speed is used when the furnace is in high fire.
 The PSC motor also uses a run capacitor.
 The ECM blower motor is variable speed and is electronically controlled.
 A control board causes it to work at one speed or another depending on the firing rate.
 Nearly the same as the PSC motor except the controls are simpler for the PSC.
+When choosing a two-stage gas furnace and you have a choice between the two different types of blower motors which do you choose?
+The simpler less efficient PSC blower motor or the more complex, more efficient ECM blower motor?

 Two-Stage Gas Furnaces - Tips for Buyers - Efficiency Testing